Drepheus/Vizual/COMMAND_HUB_COMPLETE.md

 # Command Hub - MagicBento Integration

 ## Summary
-Created a new Command Hub page featuring a beautiful MagicBento grid layout with Omi AI-related feature tiles.
+Created a new Command Hub page featuring a beautiful MagicBento grid layout with Vizual AI-related feature tiles.
 The Command button in the dock now opens this full-screen interactive hub.

 ## ✅ What Was Added